The History of Plantation Shutters

 Aluminium Plantation Shutters

-Aluminium plantation shutters are one of Australia’s most popular window coverings, as they are easy to clean and require little maintenance, and can be made for both internal and external openings.
 Durable and long-lasting, these shutters provide the best control of airflow and light, and are resistant to corrosive elements – this makes them ideal as outdoor shutters.
 They are also the most energy efficient shutter (especially in white) and can reduce home heating and cooling costs.